alitokur/fox-project/README.md

 ## Why :fox_face:

 Why not?
-I know, there is a number of options but i think using vim is a skill, is not just about code fast, it's about that powerful feeling you get when using it, controlling huge or tiny code bases within your terminal with not a second of stuttering anywhere...
-So that is why I decided to learn a time ago.
-It also allows me to customize everything and I can build something exactly the way I want it.
+I know, there are numerous options available, but i firmly believe that using Vim is more that just coding fast- it's a skill.
+There's a powerful feeling that comes with using Vim, effortlessly controlling vast or compact code bases within your terminal without any stuttering.
+That's precisely why I decided to learn it some time ago.
 The next question is, Why Neovim?

-- Community Supported Codebase (i know its buggy but it means new features always)
-- Lua Support
-- Core sides are still single threads like Vim but support asynchronous plugins
-- Treesitter - Builtin LSP
+- Community-supported codebase.
+While it may have some occasional bugs, this support means that new features are consistently being introduced, keeping it up to date and relevant.
+- Lua support as its scripting language, which provides enhanced flexibility and expressiveness for configuring and extending the editor.
+- Supporting asynchronous plugins.
+- Native support for the Language Server Protocol (LSP)

 ## Requirements :wolf:
 `Neovim:`